dfrappart/dfrappart.github.io/_posts/2024-05-28-Testing_Cilium_Cluster_Mesh_in_AKS.markdown

 ```

-Checking the cluster, we can find a service for the cluster mesh, as expecxted after the previous command:
+Checking the cluster, we can find a service for the cluster mesh, as expected after the previous command:

 ```bash